Course Outline

 Description

-This is an advanced active research course where you will participate and contribute to an innovation project in the field of occupational therapy.
-You will directly apply in-class learning around innovation and project management to a collaborative practicum project addressing a professional, clinical or practice issue.
-This will be an exciting space to progress your understanding of evidence, research principles and methods.
+This is an advanced active workplace research course where you will participate and contribute to an innovation project a topic related to occupational therapy.
+You will directly apply in-class learning about innovation, research and project management to a collaborative project addressing a professional, clinical or practice issue.
+You will need to attend the honours conference in week 10.

 How will this course be delivered?